OSGConnect/connectbook/FsurfRemote/FsurfCommands.md

 ## Overview

-This page gives an overview of the commands and options that are supported by the FSurf utility .
+This page gives an overview of the commands and options that are supported by the `fsurf` utility .
 You can get general help by running `./fsurf --help` and help on a specific command by running `./fsurf [command] --help`.
 E.g. to get help on the submit command, you can run `./fsurf submit --help`.

-FSurf takes a single command (see below) followed by options for the command in any order.
-The commands that FSurf accepts are:
+`fsurf` takes a single command (see below) followed by options for the command in any order.
+The commands that `fsurf` accepts are:

 | Command | Operation |
 | ------- | --------- |